 Home care aide

 Though the career can be incredibly rewarding, you shouldn’t expect to earn much as a home health aide.
-The BLS reports an average salary of $24,280 per year.
+The BLS reports a median annual salary of $29,430 per year.

 Requirements typically involve some sort of on-the-job training.